I wanted to be loved. I wanted to be held, caressed, and valued. But my self-hatred and fear were too intense. I doubted I deserved to be loved.

 ~Helen Hunt, as Cheryl Cohen Greene

-The movie portrays the surrogate partner consulting with a professional sex therapist (the movie at this point differentiates between the work of a sexual surrogate and a sex therapist, as the therapist does not engage with her clients sexually, although later on Hunt’s character is referred to as a “sex therapist.”)
+The movie portrays the surrogate partner consulting with a professional sex therapist (the movie at this point differentiates between the work of a surrogate partner and a sex therapist, as the therapist does not engage with her clients sexually, although later on Hunt’s character is referred to as a “sex therapist.”)

 Another notable point the movie brought up was when Hunt’s character, while dictating her notes from the last session with O’Brien, says he had been “indulging” in romantic feelings for her after they successfully had intercourse.
 While she notes this behavior is “typical,” she was in a sense blaming the patient for his “indulgence,” when in fact having an orgasm with another person promotes emotional bonding, through the flood of hormones such as oxytocin that are released.